karthigeyanvellasamy/java-package-programming/README.md

 ### Reference Documentation

-Code is interesting only after we start to understand the basic.
+Coding is interesting only after we start to understand the basic.
 From basic comes problem solving to advance coding.
 Root is always to understand basics.
 Below are the base packages we are gonna cover with appropriate sample coding.

 ------------------------------------------------------------

 ![Packages covered](images/package.png)